Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-auction.md

 There is one parachain slot available.

-Alice bids `20 DOTs` for the range 1 - 2.
+Alice bids `20 SOLARs` for the range 1 - 2.

-Bob bids `30 DOTs` for the range 3 - 4.
+Bob bids `30 SOLARs` for the range 3 - 4.

 The auction ends.

-Alice bonds `20 DOTs` and will have the parachain slot for the first year.
+Alice bonds `20 SOLARs` and will have the parachain slot for the first year.

-Bob bonds `30 DOTs` and will have the parachain slot for the second year.
+Bob bonds `30 SOLARs` and will have the parachain slot for the second year.

 #### Compete

 There is one parachain slot available.

-Charlie bids `75 DOTs` for the range 1 - 4.
+Charlie bids `75 SOLARs` for the range 1 - 4.

-Dave bids `100 DOTs` for the range 3 - 4.
+Dave bids `100 SOLARs` for the range 3 - 4.

-Emily bids `40 DOTs` for the range 1 - 2.
+Emily bids `40 SOLARs` for the range 1 - 2.

 Let's calculate every bidder's valuation according to the algorithm.
 We do this by multiplying the bond amount by the amount of periods in the specified range of the bid.